awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-it-works-app-code.md

 # Application Code<a name="how-it-works-app-code"></a>

 Application code is a series of SQL statements that process input and produce output\.
 These SQL statements operate on in\-application streams and reference tables\.
-For more information, see [Amazon Kinesis Data Analytics: How It Works](how-it-works.md)\.
+For more information, see [Amazon Kinesis Data Analytics for SQL Applications: How It Works](how-it-works.md)\.

 For information about the SQL language elements that are supported by Kinesis Data Analytics, see [Amazon Kinesis Data Analytics SQL Reference](https://docs.aws.amazon.com/kinesisanalytics/latest/sqlref/analytics-sql-reference.html)\.